-spotting scopes are small telescopes that have been modified for use by day.
+Spotting scopes are small telescopes that have been modified for use by day.
 A spotting scope differs from an astronomical telescope in several important ways.
-First, a spotting scope always produces an upright image whereas a telescope may produce a reversed image or even an upside down image (not a problem for astronomy).
+First, a spotting scope always produces an upright image whereas a telescope may produce a reversed image or even an upside-down image (not a problem for astronomy).
 Second, a spotting scope is much smaller in size than a telescope, mainly for the sake of portability.
 Third, a spotting scope is a lower magnification instrument than a telescope, since the atmosphere by day does not allow the high magnifications used in astronomy.
-Fourth, a spotting scope is mounted on an ordinary photo tripod, but a telescope for astronomy requires a very specialized mount, often unsuitable for daytime use.
-Lastly, many, if not most, spotting scopes are waterproof and fogproof - a rare feature in an astronomical telescope.
+Fourth, a spotting scope is mounted on an ordinary photo tripod, but a telescope for astronomy requires a particular mount, often this just isnt practical for daytime use.
+Lastly, many, if not most, spotting scopes are waterproof and fog proof a rare feature in an astronomical telescope.